 |Barcelona & Paris Meals||$200|

-Below are the costs for the study abroad partnership for Richmond, England for Spring of 2015.
+Below are the costs for the study abroad partnership for Richmond, England for Fall of 2016.

 |Room Deposit (refunded at the end of the semester minus any room damages)||$500|

 |Books & Supplies||$250|